Lecturer: Dr. E. Sander, Exploratory Hall, Rm 4408,

 Recitations: Each student must be registered in one of the three recitations associated with this class.
 The recitations are at the following times.
 The number of students in each recitation is the maximum allowed by fire code.
 Therefore you must attend the recitation that you are registered for.

 Tutoring Center: Help is available (free of charge) in the Math Tutoring Center, http://math.gmu.edu/tutor-center.php, located in the Johnson Center room 344.
 Hours are posted on the Tutoring Center website.
 Help is available on a walk-in basis.
-I cannot emphasize enough how useful students find this resource.
+I cannot emphasize enough how useful students find the Tutoring Center.
+However, below is something even better!

 Missed work: Makeup exams and quizzes will not be given.
 In the event that one exam is missed and (1) a valid, documented excuse is given in writing to the instructor at the time of the absence and (2) the student provides sufficient evidence to the instructor that he/she is keeping up with the topics in the course, the final exam score will count in place of the missed exam.
 The instructor will determine whether an excuse is valid (for example, a medical emergency would constitute a valid excuse but leaving early for vacation is not a valid excuse).
 Without a valid documented excuse given at the time of the exam, a missed exam will count as a zero.
 If more than one midterm exam is missed, that situation will be dealt with on an individual basis.